clemsos/writings/_quora/2015-04-09-How-do-tech-journalists-feel-about-Gigaom-shutting-down.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to How do tech journalists feel about Gigaom shutting down? - Quora
+    How do tech journalists feel about Gigaom shutting down? - Quora
 ---